- Sociology Major

 Scheduled Advising Appointments

-Schedule a phone call with a department advisor to discuss your major/minor progress, program requirements, course planning, transfer/study abroad credits, or department opportunities.
+Schedule a Zoom appointment with a department advisor to discuss your major/minor progress, program requirements, course planning, transfer/study abroad credits, and department opportunities.
 New appointments are added on Wednesdays!

 If you have questions regarding your LSA distribution requirements, college policies, or your overall academic standing, you should contact your general academic advisor (LSA Newnan, RC, CSP, Honors).
 For graduate school and career advising, please connect with the LSA Opportunity Hub or Career Center.